openfga/vscode-ext/README.md

-# VSCode-EXT
+# OpenFGA Extension for VS Code

-VSCode extension for display of syntax highlighting [OpenFGA](https://openfga.dev/)
+VSCode extension that provides syntax highlighting for the [OpenFGA](https://openfga.dev/) DSL.

 ## Functionality